 This isn’t a binary decision either; there is a gradation of options between these two extremes; providing an integration build factory but still handing over finished code to the IT ops team is a common model too.
 Equally, organisations that choose to implement the full-lifecycle option often start “small”, with a governance capability, before growing a build factory and then a support operation at a later date.

-The point is that none of these options are, in and of themselves, wrong; each can be just what a particular organisation in a particular stage of growth requires.
-What is much more important is to ensure that the model chosen gels well with the wider operating model.
+The point is that none of these options is, in and of itself, wrong; each can be just what a particular organisation in a particular stage of growth requires.
+What is much more important is to ensure that the chosen model gels well with the wider operating model.

 2. Centralised, federated, or mixed?